Kartika Purnima: Boita Bandana

-During Kartik month, the entire Hindu population of Odisha becomes strictly vegetarian.
-They observe the month with auspicious customs, continuing till the traditional ceremony of Panchuka which falls on the last five days of the month.
 The Kartika month ends on Kartika Purnima.
-The day after Kartika Purnima is called Chhada Khai when the non-vegetarian people can again start their normal diet.
+The day after Kartika Purnima is called Chhada Khai (ଛାଡ଼ ଖାଇ) when the non-vegetarian people can again start their normal diet.
+However the exact date for Chhada Khai depends on what day it occurs, i.e. odia Hindus can't eat non-vegeterian food on specific days which varies upon the family customs, the most common being Thursday, on which most families avoid non veg, so a suitable day after the completion of Kartik month is chosen which mostly is a Wednesday, Friday or a Sunday occuring after the Kartik Purnima.
+So it's not necessary that Chhada Khai falls on the next day of Kartik Purnima.

 By the way, the most fascinating part of Kartika Purnima in Odisha is the celebration of historic Boita Bandana to commemorate the Bali Jatra commenced by ancient Kalinga merchants and associated fleet to do trade in far South East Asia like Bali, Indonesia etc.

 Karthika Deepam

 In Tamil Nadu, Karthika Deepam is celebrated where the Purnima corresponds to the Krittika nakshatra.
 People light rows of lamps on their balconies.
 In Tiruvannamalai, a ten-day annual festival is held to celebrate Karthika Deepam.

 Jainism

-Kartik Purnima is an important religious day for Jains who celebrate it by visiting Palitana a Jain pilgrimage centre.
-Thousands of Jain pilgrims flock to the foothills of Shatrunjay hills of Palitana taluka on the day of Kartik Purnima to undertake the auspicious yatra (journey).
-Also known as the Shri Shantrunjay Teerth Yatra, this walk is an important religious event in the life of a Jain devotee, who covers 216 km of rough mountainous terrain on foot to worship at the Lord Adinath temple atop the hill.
+Kartika Purnima is an important religious day for Jains who celebrate it by visiting Palitana, a Jain pilgrimage centre.
+Thousands of Jain pilgrims flock to the foothills of Shatrunjay hills of Palitana taluka on the day of Kartika Purnima to undertake the auspicious yatra (journey).
+Also known as the Shri Shantrunjay Teerth Yatra, this walk is an important religious event in the life of a Jain devotee, who covers 216 km of rough mountainous terrain on foot to worship at the Adinath temple atop the hill.
+The day of Kartika Purnima is very significant in Jainism.Jains believe that Adinath, the first tirthankara, sanctified the hills by visiting it to deliver his first sermon.

-Considered to be a very auspicious day for Jains, the day also assumes more significance for the walk, as the hills, which are closed to the public during the four months of Chaturmas, are thrown open for the devotees on Kartik Purnima.
-The day of Kartik Purnima is very significant in Jainism.
-As devotees are kept away from worshipping their lord for four months of the monsoon season, the first day attracts the maximum number of devotees.
-Jains believe that Adinath, the first tirthankara, sanctified the hills by visiting it to deliver his first sermon.
 According to Jain texts, millions of sadhus and Sadhvis have attained salvation on these hills.